-Request and Referral: Chuck Winkleblack, representing the applicant, seeks to develop the Athen property for a senior living center, comprising senior housing, assisted living and skilled care.
+Request and Referral: Chuck Winkleblack, representing the applicant, seeks to develop the Athen property on George Washington Carver Avenue for a senior living center, comprising senior housing, assisted living and skilled care.
 In addition, areas would be made available for residential housing.
-Mr. Winkleblack is requesting the designation of the subject property as Urban Residential on the Urban Fringe Plan and inclusion of the subject site as an Allowable Growth Area in the Land Use Policy Plan.
+A map of the Athen property is shown on Attachment A. Mr. Winkleblack is requesting the designation of the property as Urban Residential on the Urban Fringe Plan and inclusion of the subject site as an Allowable Growth Area in the Land Use Policy Plan.
 The Urban Residential designation identifies those areas of the Ames Urban Fringe that are likely to be annexed and developed in the near to medium term.
 The Allowable Growth Area designation of the LUPP mirrors that intent.
 At the March 6, 2012 meeting, the City Council determined the request to be a major amendment and referred the item to staff.
-A map of the Athen property is shown on Appendix A.
+The application was submitted on April 25, 2012.